pkepley/pkepley.github.io/_posts/2021-02-08-WineImagesIntoSound.md

-Although the audio speaks for itself (literally!), and demonstrates a reasonable recovery of the original signal, I also threw the `.wav` file into Audacity just to have a look at the signal I had recovered.
-Here's what the recovered waveform looked like in Audacity:
+Although the audio speaks for itself (literally!), and demonstrates a reasonable recovery of the original signal, I also threw the `.wav` file into Audacity to have a look at the signal I recovered.
+Here's what the recovered waveform looks like in Audacity:

 <img src="{{img_path}}/computerphile_audacity.png"/>

-At this point, we've gone full circle... we've taken a waveform image, turned it back into audio, and then generated a new wave form image.
-What if we iterated the process further?
-I guess we *could* repeat this process over and over again in order to produce progressively worse audio.
-I'm not feeling up to that, at least not today!  🙂
+At this point, we've gone full circle... we've taken a waveform image, turned it back into audio, and then generated a new wave form image from the reconstruction.
+What if we kept on going with this process?
+I guess we *could* repeat this process indefinitely in order to produce progressively worse audio...
+I just didn't have the motivation to do that today. 🙂

 ## Reconstructing the Wine Scream <a id="wine_reconstruction"></a>